 4. Ola Electric

 Ola Electric, a spin-off from Ola Cabs, focuses on designing EVs.
-Its e-scooters, batteries, and electric cars aim to create a fully localised EV ecosystem.
+It is one of the leading Indian EV startups driving the country’s shift toward electric mobility.
+Its e-scooters, batteries, and electric cars aim to create a fully localized EV ecosystem.

-Global Impact: Providing low-cost EV alternatives to emerging markets where Tesla and others fail due to pricing.
+Global Impact: Providing low-cost EV alternatives to emerging markets where Tesla and others struggle due to pricing constraints.

 5. Razorpay